dancodingbr/riskmanager/README.md

 ## Contributing

-You can contribute in several ways to this project, such as: reporting issues like bugs, feature requests; review source code, documentation; make pull requests, fixing bugs, etc.
+You can contribute in several ways to this project, such as: reporting issues like bugs, feature requests; review source code, documentation; make pull requests, fixing bugs, etc. More information [here](https://github.com/dancodingbr/riskmanager/tree/main/CONTRIBUTING.md).

 ## Documentation